 Side note: You probably won’t be able to buy large quantities of some of these elements right away as I went through and bought a lot to make this happen.

 There are so many LEGO printed elements that I can recreate in sticker form.
 And that’s exactly what I’m going to do.
 I introduced the money tile sticker in April.
 Orders of $49 or more in my store get a dollar sticker.
 Now here’s the pizza sticker.
-This will also be LEGO pizza to me.
+This will always be LEGO pizza to me.
 Not the new tan one or any of the ones they will do in the future.
 This pizza was introduced in 1994.
 The tan color wasn’t even introduced in non-fabric LEGO System elements until 1996.

 I do not want this mystery box to turn into the same fixed items each month, but I am going to run limited series.
 This is the first in the LEGO Local Businesses series.
 Stop by the Green Grocer for some of the freshest produce around.
 Delivered daily, this Main street staple provides healthy food for you and your family.
 Put this on your refrigerator at home as a reminder of the great service you received from the Green Grocer.